 Although the NSFAS application for the 2020 academic year is already closed, you can prepare for the next intake by understanding that there are several qualifications which applicants must satisfy before submitting their applications.
 It is also essential to keep track of important dates and stay up to date with NSFAS notifications.
 NSFAS bursary and financial aid are exclusively open for South African citizens willing to further their studies and satisfy the following conditions:

 - Only applicants with a combined annual household income of less than R350,000 annually are acceptable for subsidized study enrollments.

 - SASSA grant recipients who are first-time registrants for undergraduate qualifications at a public university or TVET College.

 - Those who have excelled in Grade 9 and 10 and require financial aid from the National Student Financial Aid Scheme to study at TVET college.

-- First time registrants for an undergraduate qualification at a public university or already registered at a TVET college for one of the National Certificate Vocational or the report 191 programme.
+- First-time registrants for an undergraduate qualification at a public university or already registered at a TVET college for one of the National Certificate Vocational or the report 191 programmes.

 - SASSA grant recipients that are already studying at a TVET college or public universities and registered before this year for different qualifications.

 - Already registered University learners with combined annual household income not exceeding R122,000 annually.